widyadaridhyp/Predicting-Student-Performance/README.md

   - 2: 'C' (2.5 <= GPA < 3.0)
   - 3: 'D' (2.0 <= GPA < 2.5)
   - 4: 'F' (GPA < 2.0)

+**Insight and Recommendation:**
+- For students:
+  - Take advantage of tutoring if there is material that you do not understand.
+  - Increase extracurricular and music activities to maintain mental balance and focus on learning.
+  - Keep absences to a minimum so you don't miss any material.
+  - Add weekly study time to reinforce your understanding of the material.
+- For schools:
+  - Utilize tutoring if there is material that is not understood.
+  - Increase extracurricular and music activities to maintain mental balance and focus on learning.
+  - Keep absences to a minimum so as not to miss material.
+  - Add weekly study time to reinforce understanding of the material.
+- For prediction models:
+  - Want high accuracy → Gradient Boosting
+  - Want a more stable model with better generalization → Ada Boost